-Veterinary Specialty Center provides iodine-131 treatment (I-131) for cats suffering from hyperthyroidism and thyroid carcinomas as an alternative to thyroid gland surgery.
+The Veterinary Imaging Services (VIS) provides iodine-131 treatment (I-131) for cats suffering from hyperthyroidism and thyroid carcinomas as an alternative to thyroid gland surgery.
 Radioiodine therapy is the least invasive, safest and most effective way to treat hyperthyroidism in cats.
 It avoids the inconvenience of daily oral administration and side effects associated with anti-thyroid drugs (such as Methimazole), as well as the risks and postoperative complications associated with anesthesia and surgical thyroidectomy.

 More than 95% of cats will be cured by a single injection.
 Cats that still have elevated thyroid levels after I-131 treatment can be safely treated a second time if the thyroid levels remain high at least six months after the first injection.
 A very small percentage of cats may become permanently hypothyroid after I-131 treatment and will need to be on a thyroid supplement lifelong.

 Our protocol includes an imaging study of the thyroid prior to the I-131 therapy.
-Not only will the scintigraphic study confirm the diagnosis of hyperthyroidism in cats that do not have a palpable thyroid nodule, but it will also identify a relapse of hyperthyroidism following a thyroidectomy.
+Not only will the scintigraphic study confirm the diagnosis of hyperthyroidism in cats that do not have a palpable thyroid nodule, but also in those cats that have had a relapse of hyperthyroidism after thyroidectomy.
 It will also evaluate for the possibility of ectopic thyroid tissue.
 The scintigraphic study is usually done under sedation.

 Safety regulations do not allow any visitors in the treatment/housing area.
-The radiologist will monitor each patient every day.
-Owners will be updated on a daily basis on the status of their pet by a technician.
-The referring veterinarian will receive a notification once the patient is discharged from our hospital.
+Patients will be monitored daily and owners updated on a daily basis on the status of their pet by a technician.
+The referring veterinarian will receive a notification upon release of the patient.

 Post-Treatment Procedures (at home)